enginechronos/chronos-engine/README.md

+# Chronos Engine

+Persistent World Memory for Games.

+Chronos Engine is a backend service that gives your game **persistent NPC memory, evolving world state, and AI-driven behavior**.

+Instead of NPCs forgetting everything between sessions, Chronos lets them **remember events and react consistently over time.**

+---

 ## What Chronos Does

-Chronos stores game events and derives NPC state using rules or AI.
+Chronos stores game events and derives NPC state using rules & AI.

 Example flow: